JustinKerssies/Assessment/README.md

 # Missing components
 * Streamlining Click commands:
-  > this includes issues like every function needing atleast some argument to work.
+  > This includes issues like every function needing atleast some argument to work.
 This is something I dont want, but didnt have the time to find out how to change
 * Unittesting:
-  > mainly missing because of time constraints, however I have also not used Unittest a lot, so it would have probably taken quite a bit of time to create an acceptable test
+  > Mainly missing because of time constraints, however I have also not used Unittest a lot, so it would have probably taken quite a bit of time to create an acceptable test
 * Comments:
   > I should have written more comments during the programming.
 I personally believe the code is decently readable, but its possible that someone else would beg to differ
 * Frequent Git Changes: